• Art magazine

 To empty gargoyles or fountains, you must completely empty all containers or depressions in which water collects (such as birdbaths or gargoyle openings).

-Materials to protect the garden sculpture
+Materials for protecting the garden sculpture

 Besides proper cleaning, it is also crucial to use suitable materials to protect your garden sculptures from frost and cold.

-photo of Marek Studzinski @jccards, via Unsplash
+Photo by Marek Studzinski @jccards, via Unsplash

 Cover or store?
 Advantages and disadvantages of both methods